 Don’t be fooled by hokey software providers who put their on-premises Product Information Management (PIM) solutions into a hosting server and start calling it Software As A Service (SaaS).
 It’s not SaaS.
 It’s a wolf in sheeps clothing.
 So how can you tell the difference between a true SaaS PIM and a “fake” one?
 Well, before you choose the best solution for your business, be sure to ask a few basic questions.

 At its core, SaaS solution allows customers to subscribe to and access a business service without the need to install, manage, or maintain any additional software or hardware.
 Click To Tweet

 The rapidly growing popularity of the SaaS business model has led to fake SaaS PIM solutions springing up like mushrooms after a rain.
 This shouldn’t be a surprise since everybody wants to hop on that money train, right?

-So, when you consider implementing a PIM solution, make sure the PIM provider has invested in a true multi-tenant SaaS platform.
+So, when you consider implementing a platform for managing product information, make sure the PIM provider has invested in developing a true multi-tenant SaaS platform.
 This is the only way to reap all the benefits a SaaS business model has to offer.

 How to do this?
 During the sales meeting, just ask these following 7 questions.
 And pay attention to the answers.

 1. Is your PIM platform a multi-tenant SaaS?

 The answer should be “Yes.”
 A true multi-tenant SaaS is configured, not customized.
 Therefore, all customers should be using the instance of the software, which guarantees smoother development and quicker release cycles.

 Of course, some customers may require specific features.
 However, those special requests should be addressed through configuring or enriching the platform with additional apps, not custom-made solutions.